jisan06/jisan06/README.md

-- 👋 Hi, I’m @jisan06
+- 👋 Hi, I’m Jisan Ahmed
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming and always learning new technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Python, MongoDB, AWS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently working with Laravel Framework
-- 📫 How to reach me ...
+- 📫 How to reach me:

+  jisanahmed06@gmail.com

 <!---
 jisan06/jisan06 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.